-CCL has acquired a number of businesses over the last three years and arranged the associated financing to support operating and investment activities of the Company.
-Only the acquisitions of Checkpoint and the announced acquisition of the Innovia Group of companies ("Innovia") met the definition of a "significant acquisition" as per the definition in the National Instrument.
-CCL has not divested any business over the last three years but has completed the transactions described below:
+CCL Industries Inc. has acquired a number of businesses over the last three years and arranged the associated financing to support operating and investment activities of the Company.
+Only the acquisitions of Checkpoint and the acquisition of Innovia met the definition of a "significant acquisition" as determined in accordance with National Instrument 51-102-Continuous Disclosure Obligations.
+The Company has not divested any business over the last three years but has completed the transactions described below: